Picture of Alexander Brazie

 Work with Indies collects positions from all game dev disciplines

-The Discord community is active with monthly and weekly events.
-The community hosts a games showcase each month over Gather where designers play and give feedback on each other’s games.
-The weekly streams range from playing indie games to live Q&A with developers as they build a game.
-Subscribe to their newsletter, read their blog, and join the other 42,000 devs on their server with /invite/workwithindies!
+The active Discord community of over 42,000 devs hosts monthly and weekly events.
+The community hosts a games showcase each month where designers gather to play and give feedback on each other’s games.
+The weekly streams range from playing indie games to a live Q&A with developers as they build a game.

 8. Indie Games Discord